xerox51/Rubyleetcode_record/README.md

 # Rubyleetcode_solver
-Record of using Ruby solve leetcode quiz in six days.
+Record of using Ruby solve leetcode quiz recently.